extendr/extendr/paper.md

 ------------------------------------------------------------------------

-## Statement of need
+## Statement of Need

+One of the key strengths of the R programming language is its ability to integrate with other languages and tools.
+It does so through its C API as described in Writing R Extensions (cite).
+In 2006, the R package Rcpp was released on CRAN enabling R developers to build packages that harnessed the power of C++ (Rcpp Papercite).
+Since then, Rcpp has grown to be the most imported R package across the Comprehensive R Archive Network (CRAN) due to its use in low-level libraries that are used by the vast majority of R packages (cite cran page rank package? <https://github.com/andrie/pagerank>).
+In addition to Rcpp there are many other packages that enable cross-langauge communication.
+The package cpp11 provides similar bindings to R via C++ (CITE cpp11).
+Bindings to Java are provided by rJava, to JavaScript via V8, and to python via reticulate (CITE rjava, v8, reticulate)

+Today, we are seeing the proliferation of the Rust programming language.
+According to StackOverflow, Rust is the most admired programming language for many years running—and for good reason (<https://survey.stackoverflow.co/2023/>).
+Rust provides similar performance such as C and C++ while also being far more ergonomic (Nature, 2020, <https://www.nature.com/articles/d41586-020-03382-2>).
+But most importantly, Rust provides guarantees memory that make exceptionally safe.
+For all of these reasons and more, providing R package developers a way to integrate Rust and R is necessary for the continued growth of the R ecosystem.

+##

+## Notes

 -   r is an interface langauge. it comes with a C api to build extensions

--   over a decade ago Rcpp was relesaed revoltionizing R package development making it easy to tap into high performance library from C++
+-   over a decade ago Rcpp was released revoltionizing R package development making it easy to tap into high performance library from C++

+    -   cpp11 is a fairly recent take on the same objective by the folks from the r-lib team

+    -   V8 is another take on interfacing with another language enabling R users to call javaScript via V8

 -   today we are seeing very fast growth in the adoption of Rust due to its ease of use, safety, and performance.